Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Application to flood risk forecasting

+Apart from its seasonality, the data is also sequentially dependent.
+However, the residual dependence between the scores $S_i$ is likely weak and short-term, which should not significantly affect the marginal coverage guarantee of the conformal PIs~\citep{OliveiraConformNonexchError}.

+We consider several choices of extreme quantile regression models for $\hat{Q}^e_{1-\alpha}(\cdot)$: EQRN, GBEX~\citep{gbex}, EGAM~\citep{ExGAM2}, and EXQAR~\citep{EXQAR}.
+We also consider the constant unconditional GPD quantile estimates as a comparative baseline.
+We emphasise results using the recurrent version of EQRN, which is specifically designed for sequential dependence, and seems to fit the data best~\citep{Pasche2024}.

-The models were pretrained on data from 1939 to 1951.
+The quantile models were pretrained on data from 1939 to 1951.
 They were all fine-tuned with a grid search for hyperparameter selection.
-We use data from 1958 to 1999 for calibration and testing (48 years).
-The observations after 1999 are not considered, due to a major distribution shift\footnote{See the flood report of the FOEN at \href{https://gate.meteoswiss.ch/idaweb}{\texttt{https://www.hydrodaten.admin.ch/en/2135.html}}.}.
-We choose 10 years as the default calibration size in the first part of the analysis, but vary this size from 3 to 15 years in the second part.
+We use data from 1951 to 1999 for calibration and testing, i.e.\ 48 years of daily data.
+The observations after 1999 are not considered, due to a major distribution shift\footnote{See the flood report of the FOEN at \url{https://www.hydrodaten.admin.ch/en/2135.html}.}.
+We choose the first 10 years as the default calibration set in the first part of the analysis, but vary its size from 3 to 15 years in the second part, and use the rest for estimating PI coverage empirically.
 We use multiples of complete years to keep a seasonal balance in the calibration and test sets.